Summit Charitable Foundation Inc (The Summit Foundation)

 How to Apply

 This foundation does not have a public application process.
-The Summit Foundation explicitly states on their website: "In pursuit of our program strategies, we do not accept unsolicited proposals, requests, or letters of inquiry."
+The Summit Foundation explicitly states on their website: "In pursuit of our programme strategies, we do not accept unsolicited proposals, requests, or letters of inquiry."

 The foundation identifies and invites potential grantees through: